ESBenchmark/ESBench/docs/guide/time-profiler.md

 The `iterations` can be a string in format `number`+`unit`, available units are `ns`, `us`, `ms`, `s`, `m`, `h`, `d`.

+## Speed & Accuracy

+For more reliable results, you should avoid doing other operations while running benchmarks.
+If a process occupies system resources while running a case, the running time for that use case may increase.

-To speed up the measurement, you can turn down the values of `warmup`, `samples`, `iterations`, and set `evaluateOverhead` to false, but be aware that this may reduce the accuracy of the results.
+`TimeProfiler` uses a lot of calls to avoid noise, this will take longer, you can adjust some options to speed it up, **but be aware that this may reduce the precision of the results.**

+* Smaller `iterations`: `100ms` is about 10x faster than `1s`, and use a number can skip the pilot stage.
+* Turning down `sample` and `warnup` can also reduce the number of times a function is called.
+* Set `evaluateOverhead` to `false` disables the overhead stage, which takes some time if the running time of the workload is close to the empty function.